 The Geosynthetic Institute (GSI) has a long history of supporting student research and development projects.
 The investment helps spur the next generation of understanding with geosynthetics in infrastructure.
-The independent organization has now opened the global request for graduate student proposals for the 2021 – 2022 GSI Fellowships.
+The independent organization’s 2021 – 2022 GSI Fellowships for graduate student research proposals closes soon: 23 August 2021.

 Masters and doctoral candidates are eligible to receive awards of up to $5,000 per research and development project.
 As many as 20 new students may be added to the program.
 Awards are merit-based and issued to the student’s academic institution for research and related expenses incurred by the student.